YYHEggEgg/csharp-Protoshift/.github/ISSUE_TEMPLATE/2_windy_issue.md

 - [ ] I have browsed various Issue templates and confirmed that the current template is suitable for my problem
 - [ ] I confirm that the issue I raised is related to Windy (and not dependent on other factors)
 - [ ] I have attached necessary log records in the issue (you can also send them to `mihomo-technology@outlook.com`, making it disclosed after removing sensitive information).
 I also attached the necessary content of `latest.errtrace.log` (if an exception occurs).
-- [ ] I used [the luac compiler provided in the repository](https://github.com/YYHEggEgg/csharp-Protoshift/tree/main/csharp-Protoshift/resources/luac_bins) or a compiler that can be proven to be compatible with the anime     game
+- [ ] I used [the luac compiler provided in the repository](https://github.com/YYHEggEgg/csharp-Protoshift/tree/main/csharp-Protoshift/resources/luac_bins) or another compiler that can be proven to be compatible with the anime game
 - [ ] I confirm that the lua script itself complies with `Lua 5.3.5` syntax, and does not include operations that `xlua` may prohibit, such as reading files (required by import modules)
 - [ ] **I am not running the server on any version of macOS, nor am I running the game client on iOS**